ansys/api-eigen-example/doc/source/getting_started/index.rst

 	git clone https://github.com/ansys/api-eigen-example.git

-In case we wanted to use the Python versions of the API Eigen Example project, it is necessary that we first install the demo-eigen-wrapper (a wrapper to the Eigen library using pybind11).
+In case of wanting to use the Python versions of the API Eigen Example project, it is necessary to first install the demo-eigen-wrapper (a wrapper to the Eigen library using pybind11).

 .. code:: bash